- Travel and Places»

 Wild Blueberries vs Regular Blueberries

-So what is the difference between blueberries growing in the wild and blueberries that we cultivate?
+So what is the difference between blueberries growing in the wild and blueberries that we grow?
 The cultivated berries are larger and juicier and that's a plus when it comes to taste BUT they are not as packed full of antioxidants as the wild blueberry.

 The wild blueberry is a super food.
 Adding blueberries to your diet has many health benefits and the nutritional value of the blueberry rivals many of our other healthy fruits and vegetables.
 For example, you would need to eat five servings of broccoli (another super food) to equal the antioxidant level of one serving of blueberries.
-That is very significant difference.
+That is a very significant difference.

 Oxford Frozen Foods: Provider of Wild Blueberries